ingl3585/tamagotchi/README.md

 - Answer the following interview question:
    - **Sometimes it’s just not possible to get everything on your to-do list done.
 Tell me about a time your responsibilities got a little overwhelming.
 What did you do?**.
 - All answers must be at least a paragraph in length however the more you write the more you have to talk about.

-   - **Tell me about a time you set a goal for yourself.
-How did you go about ensuring that you would meet your objective?**.